fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 ## Show

 * Vite (how to **build** using vite)
-* Implenet a pixel perfect site.
+* Implement a pixel perfect site.
 * tailwind.css
 * Include a custom font
-* Publish using Netlify and Vercel.
+* Publish using Netlify and/or Vercel.

 ## Assignment: Build first personal project

 * Create new Github Repo
 * Build you idea and style from week 1 (or make a last minut change of style/idea.
-If you change your idea make a note in your project's README.md about what your new idea is about and why you felt your new idea was a better choice).
+If you change your idea make a note in your project's README.md about what your new idea is and why you felt your new idea was a better choice).
 * Make sure there is some kind of interactivity on your site.
 I.e something that would require JavaScript on a regular html, css, js-site.
 * Make sure your choice of design style is well reflected on your site.